Chairs are People: Emoji

 I attended an art show titled ありがとう “arigatou” (thank you) on Saturday, November 9th, at Sanman Studios.
 The gallery displayed 30+ images, screened short films, and included a pop-up shop.
 Among the works of art, I encountered something unexpected — a petition.

-Artist Cary Fagan posted a petition to create new chair emojis.
-Brilliant.
-I was intrigued because since working at Google and attending law school, I’ve been interested in the intersection of creative industries, technology, and policy.
+A petition was posted to create new chair emojis.
+I’ve been interested in the intersection of creative industries, technology, and policy.
 It’s niche.
-But not to Fagan.
-His petition was clear, “we (the citizens of the free world) demand that Apple Incorporated fully fund and create chair emojis as soon as possible.”
-Art, activism, and technology collided.
+However this petition was tangible, even if representative, “we (the citizens of the free world) demand that Apple Incorporated fully fund and create chair emojis as soon as possible.”
+Cool.

 However, even without membership, anyone can propose an emoji.
 Selection depends on specific factors that boil down to, “a) will the image work at the small size at which emoji are commonly used, b) does the emoji add to what can be said using emoji or can the idea be expressed using existing emoji, c) is there substantial evidence that a large number of people will likely use this new emoji.”
 So to create an emoji, you submit a proposal and, the voting members give it the thumbs up or down.
 Simple enough.